Testing Most Influential Sets: Proposed Approach

 which yields the location correction $\tilde{a} = \hat{a} + b \log(M)$, where $\hat{a}$ is the MLE.

-\item \textbf{Perform hypothesis testing.} We test the null hypothesis $H_0$ that the observed influence reflects natural sampling variation against the $H_1$ of excessive influence.
-Using the estimated parameters, we compute the $p$-value as $P(\Delta^{\max} \geqslant \delta_{\text{obs}})$ where $\delta_{\text{obs}}$ is the observed maximum influence. \end{enumerate}
+\item \textbf{Perform hypothesis test.} Finally, we test the null hypothesis $H_0$ that the observed influence reflects natural sampling variation against the alternative $H_1$ of excessive influence.
+Based on the estimated parameters, we can simply compute the $p$-value as $P(\Delta^{\max} \geqslant \delta_{\text{obs}})$ where $\delta_{\text{obs}}$ is the observed maximum influence. \end{enumerate}

-\paragraph{Computational Efficiency.} Our procedure is computationally convenient, allowing for application to large and varied datasets.
-The maximum likelihood steps are simple and well-behaved, optimizing over only two parameters in the Gumbel case.
-The primary computational constraint stems from finding most influential sets --- we need to approximate $\Delta^{\max}$ for the $M$ block maxima estimates \citep{price_hardness_2022}.
-For computational tractability, we use an adaptive greedy algorithm \citep{hu2024Most, kuschnig_hidden_2021} with complexity $\mathcal{O}(Mk)$ and considerably reduced runtime from our closed-form influence formula for sets in \autoref{prop:infl_sets}.
+\paragraph{Computation.} Thanks to \autoref{prop:infl_sets}, our procedure is practical and computationally convenient, allowing for application to large and varied datasets.
+While accurately estimating Extreme Value Distributions (EVDs) is a recognized and separate challenge in its own right, the maximum likelihood steps within our framework are simple and well-behaved, optimizing over only two parameters in the Gumbel case.
+The primary computational constraint instead stems from finding most influential sets --- we need to approximate $\Delta^{\max}$ for the $M$ block maxima estimates.
+For computational tractability, we use an adaptive greedy algorithm \citep{hu2024Most, kuschnig_hidden_2021} with complexity $\mathcal{O}(Mk)$ and an efficient implementation based on our closed-form influence formula for sets.